BND Hamburger Icon

 How to improve your email bounce rate

 High bounce rates typically happen because your list is too cluttered.
 You may have started building your list years ago.
-In that time, many of your subscribers have moved on and gotten new email addresses.
+In that time, many of your subscribers may have moved on or gotten new email addresses.

-That’s why it’s essential to maintain and update your email list regularly.
-A simple data check will help you weed out incorrect email addresses due to typos or misspellings.
-It’s also a good idea to periodically check your feedback loops and remove any subscribers who complain about you or report you as spam.
+That’s why it’s essential to update and manage your email marketing list regularly.
+A simple data check will help you weed out email addresses with typos or misspellings.
+It’s also a good idea to check your feedback loops periodically and remove any subscribers who complain about you or report you as spam.

 Every so often, go through your list and remove inactive subscribers.
-Removing subscribers can feel counterintuitive, but if a subscriber never opens your emails anyway, why would you want them on your list?
-Removing inactive subscribers ensures that your list stays healthy and that you’re only sending emails to individuals who want to receive them.
+This can feel counterintuitive, but it can be beneficial to remove recipients who don’t engage with your emails.
+This ongoing process ensures that your list stays healthy and that you’re sending emails only to people who want to receive them.

 Never send marketing emails from a free email service, such as Gmail.
 For one thing, sending business emails from a free email account looks unprofessional and can hurt your brand.

-The other issue is that free email domains often don’t pass the DMARC policy, so you’ll likely experience more hard bounces on your emails.
+The other issue is that free email domains often don’t pass the DMARC policy, so you’ll likely experience more hard bounces.
 Send emails from a custom email address instead.

 One of the best ways to maintain a low bounce rate is by emailing your list consistently.
 If new subscribers sign up and then don’t hear from you for months, they may forget they subscribed in the first place and mark your emails as spam.

-To avoid this, send an email to your subscribers at least once a week.
+To avoid this, email your subscribers at least once a month and at maximum twice a week.
 Consistent contact will keep them engaged and ensure that you continue building a relationship with your subscribers.

 TipTip

-If inboxing is an important factor to you for comparing email marketing service providers, then read our Constant Contact review.
-Both offer robust reporting that can provide insights into how you inbox.
+If inboxing is important to you when you're comparing email marketing services, read our review of Salesforce Marketing Cloud, which offers robust reporting that can provide insight into how you inbox.

 • “50% off”